linode/docs/docs/web-servers/nginx/configure-nginx-for-optimized-performance.md

 ### Buffer Size

 Making tweaks to the buffer size can be advantageous.
 If the buffer sizes are too low, then nginx will write to a temporary file.
-This will cause for excessive disk I/O.
+This will cause for excessive disk I/O. Remember to place these settings inside the http {} directive.

 -	`client_body_buffer_size` handles the client buffer size.
 Most client buffers are coming from POST method form submissions.
 128k is normally a good choice for this setting.